FAQs - FPE CAP Application Process

 Because the needs and plans for each health center within an organization may vary, note that some sections of the online application will require you to fill out details about each health center.
-Organizations may also opt to submit one integrated budget rather than a separate budget for each health center.
+Organizations may opt to submit one integrated budget, but note that it must include budgetary expenses for each individual health center.

 Q. Whom should I designate as my FPE CAP champions?